 1 in 4 girls in the Philippines is born into intergenerational poverty.
-In Leyte and Samar, where FundLife has been working since 2014, this skyrockets to almost 1 in 2.
+In Leyte and Samar, where FundLife has been working since 2014, this skyrockets to 1 in every 2.
 Because of poverty, girls are often forced to give up their education and chance for a better life.
-FFLA Girls Win is changing this through a community-led, education programme through purposeful-play, to protect, educate and, empower girls (and boys) from marginalized communities through the universal power of football!
+FFLA Girls Win is changing this through a community-led, education programme through purposeful-play, to protect, educate and, empower girls from marginalized communities through the universal power of football!

 FFLA provides long term sustainable development by locally supporting marginalised and vulnerable girls commit to their education, follow their dreams and ultimately escape poverty.
 The model has been recognized for its effective approach, winning awards for both social impact and sporting innovation.
 F4LA is entirely locally owned and is easily replicated in any community.
 With your support, we can continue this vital work for children in the Philippines and beyond.